cloud-native-java-with-k8s-livelessons/misc/README.md

 * Building Observable Services
 	* the Spring Boot Actuator
+	* the Spring Boot Actuator and Kubernetes
 	* TSDBs and Micrometer
 	* Distributed Tracing with Spring Cloud Sleuth
+	* VMware Wavefront
 	* The Spring Boot Admin

 * Configuration